manoj10101996/ngx-strings/README.md

 ## Further help

-To get more help on the usage  check out the [Ngx rating star README](https://github.com/manoj10101996/ngx-star-rating/blob/master/README.md).
+To get more help on the usage  check out the [Ngx strings README](https://github.com/manoj10101996/ngx-star-rating/blob/master/README.md).